SebRenon/Thunder/README.md

 # Thunder

-This project is composed of the Thunder SDK project and a sample app project:
+This project is composed of:
+- thunder-sdk : The source code of the SDK
+- thunder-sdk-release: The generated aar package from the SDK source code
-- the sample app is just a demo about how to use the Thunder-SDK.
+- app : The sample app to demonstrate how to implement the SDK
-- the Thunder SDK is a library to communicate with ONE

 # How to use the Thunder SDK
-As shown in the [sample app](https://github.com/SebRenon/Thunder/blob/master/app/src/main/java/com/srenon/thunder/MainActivity.java#L63) , to use the SDK you simply follow these steps:

 1. Download the aar file: [thunder-sdk-release](https://github.com/SebRenon/Thunder/raw/master/thunder-sdk-release/thunder-sdk-release.aar)